cosmos72/hyperluminal-mem/README.md

 - `MREAD-MAGIC` to be documented...

-- `(HLMEM-VERSION)` is a function that returns the current version of the serialization library, implemented by the `HYPERLUMINAL-MEM` package.
+- `(HLMEM-VERSION)` is a function that returns the current version of Hyperluminal-mem.
 The returned value is a list having the form `'(major minor patch)` as for example `'(0 5 2)`

 Serialization format and ABI
 -------------------

-By default, Hyperluminal-MEM serialization format and ABI is autodetected to match Lisp idea of CFFI-SYS pointers:
+By default, Hyperluminal-mem serialization format and ABI is autodetected to match Lisp idea of CFFI-SYS pointers:
 * 32 bit when CFFI-SYS pointers are 32 bit,
 * 64 bit when CFFI-SYS pointers are 64 bit,